COVID-19 vaccination in Malaysia: Vaccination centres

 605 sites were first identified as Vaccination Administration Centres (Malay: Pusat Pemberian Vaksin), commonly known as PPVs, to kick off the vaccination program.
 With temporary vaccine centres such as stadiums, convention centres, public halls, universities and other appropriate facilities were also included to vaccinate the population as quickly as possible.
 All vaccination administration centres across the country under NIP are to be shut down on 15 October 2021 following the statement in a report by the Deputy Health Minister Noor Azmi Ghazali.

 To facilitate the next phase of the vaccination program, private clinics were also included and functioning as vaccination centres.
-There are a total of 672 Vaccination Administration Centres/PPVs across the country as of today.
+A list of every Vaccination Administration Centre was published online by The Special Committee on COVID-19 Vaccine Supply.